Songs in the Key of Panic

 - When the music starts to change in FEAR, you know something big and/or bad is about to happen.

 - Zok Zok Heroes, an obscure Japan-only Gameboy Color RPG, changes to a different battle theme when your hero is at critical HP.

 - Resident Evil:

 - The game show The Cube switches the music to a more intense track when the player has only one life left.

 - In the .hack//G.U.
 Games, if you stay out in an outdoors area for too long, a Doppleganger will appear on the map.
 If it notices you nearby, it deliberately invokes terror as it slowly and implacably walks towards you.
 The music will change from a generally calm and serene tune into something that can only be described as exceptionally scary and fear inducing.
 It also speeds up the closer it gets to you.
 Activating a Battle Zone in order to engage another monster will not stop it from following in after you.

 - Punch-Out!! has a dire "GET UP!" music play if you're knocked down.
 You only have 10 seconds to get up from the mat or you will be considered KO'd and lose.

-- Left 4 Dead has a basic Scare Chord play when your survivor is down and the chords get increasingly more frightening as they bleed out more and are close to death.
-The same also happens if a survivor is hanging from a ledge and their grip is slipping.
+- Left 4 Dead has a basic Scare Chord play when a Survivor is down and the chords get increasingly more frightening as they bleed out more and are close to death.
+The same also happens if a Survivor is hanging from a ledge and their grip is slipping.

 - Whenever a monster or other hazard appears in Alone In The Dark 1992, a Scare Chord plays and the music changes.

-- Sinister music changes in Fallout 3 and Fallout: New Vegas indicate nearby enemies or being spotted and engaging in battle.
+- Sinister music changes in Fallout 3, Fallout: New Vegas, and Fallout 4 indicate nearby enemies or being spotted and engaging in battle.

 - In The Oregon Trail II, the trail themes have more grim arrangements when one or more party members is in poor health.
 However if one dies and there aren't any other sick members, it resets to the normal variation.